There are so many different ways to apply makeup, and using makeup brushes remain to be the most professional and satisfying way of doing it.

 Makeup Brush Material

-A makeup brush material can be either of these 2 types: natural or synthetic.
+The bristles can be either of these 2 types: natural or synthetic.

 Natural bristles are very soft, and well, very natural.
 It can be made of squirrel or goat hairs, with red squirrel hair being the rarest of them all.
 Brands like MAC, Tom Ford, etc usually make use of pony hair for their natural brushes.